javalent/fantasy-statblocks/CONTRIBUTING.md

 <!-- omit in toc -->
 #### Before Submitting an Enhancement

-- Make sure that you're using the latest version of Obsidian and that your installer version is 1.1.9 or newer.
+- Make sure that you're using the latest version of Obsidian and that your installer version is 1.2.5 or newer.
 - Read the [documentation](https://plugins.javalent.com/statblocks) carefully and find out if the functionality is already covered, maybe by an individual configuration.
 - Perform a [search](https://github.com/javalent/fantasy-statblocks/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
+- Consider posting in the [Ideas section](https://github.com/javalent/fantasy-statblocks/discussions/categories/ideas) of the Discussion Forum for communal vetting of your idea.
-- Find out whether your idea fits with the scope and aims of the project.
+- Additionally, find out whether your idea fits with the scope and aims of the project.
 It is up to you to make a strong case to convince the project's developers the merits of this feature.
 Keep in mind that we want features that will be useful to most of our users and not a small subset.
 If you're targeting a small number of users, consider writing an add-on/plugin library to be added in.

 <!-- omit in toc -->
 #### How Do I Submit a Good Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/javalent/fantasy-statblocks/issues).
+Feature suggestions are tracked as [GitHub issues](https://github.com/javalent/fantasy-statblocks/issues).

 - Ensure that the issue title is clear and descriptive, accurately reflecting the suggestion being made.
 - Provide a detailed step-by-step description of the suggested enhancement, including as much relevant information as possible.